1. “Invisible Man,” Ralph Ellison

 The human cargo would arrive at Peter’s home in crates.
 He would uncrate the run-away slaves, feed them and provide space for them to rest in his basement until nightfall.
 He would then recrate them and under cover of darkness, load the crates onto a wagon and drive across the river to one of the two major underground routes northward near Alton, Illinois.

-Peter Hudlin joined the Knights of Tabor, a secret society that included a separate and even more secretive inner circle that planned, organized, and prepared to end chattel slavery by force of arms.
-The first battle of the guerilla war was planned for Atlanta, Georgia.
-John Brown’s raid and the subsequent public reaction led to the raid being postponed.
-The cancelation of this effort was also attributed to the recruiting of African-Americans and others opposed to slavery for enlistment in the Union Army.
-Mr. Hiram Revels (who would later become the first African-American Congressman from Mississippi) organized a regiment in St. Louis when Peter’s son, Richard A. Hudlin (1858-1918), was five years old.
+Peter Hudlin joined the Knights of Tabor, a secret society which included a separate and even more secretive inner circle which planned, organized, and prepared to end chattel slavery by force of arms.
+The first battle of the guerrilla war was planned for Atlanta, Georgia.
+John Brown’s raid and the subsequent public reaction led to postponement and finally, when the Civil War began, cancellation of this effort in favor of recruiting African-Americans and others opposed to slavery for enlistment in the Union Army.
+Mr. Hiram Revels (later the first African-American Congressman from Mississippi) organized a regiment in St. Louis when Peter’s son, Richard A. Hudlin (1858-1918), was five years old.

 Aside from treason, aiding and abetting fugitive slaves, and aiding and abetting African-American literacy, Peter and Nancy were law abiding, ethical, and moral.
 He took care to admonish his children whenever they engaged in unprincipled behavior.

 No one who asked for food was ever turned away.
 I suspect that hobos placed some mark on his premises so that other hobos would know that the Hudlins would feed anyone.

 In Peter’s day African-Americans were generally denied public accommodations in St. Louis, so travelers stayed at peoples homes.
 Many famous people were frequent guests at his home (and his brother Joseph’s home in Chicago), including Frederick Douglas, who was the undisputed leader of African-Americans at home and abroad.